lai-consortium/lai-consortium.github.io/content/authors/razvan/_index.md

   - Scientific Board
 ---
 # Biography
- Dr. Razvan Miclea is a radiologist at the Maastricht UMC+, The Netherlands.
+Dr. Razvan Miclea is an abdominal radiologist working within the Department of Radiology and Nuclear Medicine at the Maastricht University Medical Centre in the Netherlands.
+His clinical and research work is mainly focused on hepato-pancreatico-biliary and urological imaging.